Funding

 Financial support for learners' families

-One parent can make a claim for the tax benefit (a tax relief or a tax bonus) for each "dependent child", up to the age of 26.
+One parent can claim the tax benefit (a tax relief or a tax bonus) for each "dependent child", up to the age of 26.
 Under the Act on Income Taxes in the case of a disabled child, the tax benefit increases to twice the amount.

 Since the legal age (is 18) child allowance is allocated to students directly (according to the Act on State Social Support).